X-API-Key header. See API Reference for authentication details.

 Get Run Results

-Get full details of a run, including metadata, summary, and all actions with screenshot URLs.
+Get full details of a run, including metadata, summary, the raw run recording URL, and all actions with screenshot URLs.
 Use theid from individual runs in the Run Status response.

 GET